th-m-vogel/Max-Patches/M4L-Devices/Iinspired By Lucid Rhythms/README.md

 - Reset: resets stages
 - Bass Trigger Button: shows bass Trigger, can trigger bass manually
 - Bass Trigger Loops: after how many cycles the bass will trigger
+- Sequencer and Bass Box: Set Velocity and Note Lengt as desired

 - The Multislider Box: Visualizes the state of the changes.
 ToDo - make this an  workin input device for the initial state.